arduino/docs-content/content/hardware/03.nano/boards/nano-esp32/tutorials/esp-now/esp-now.md

   }

   // Once ESPNow is successfully Init, we will register for Send CB to
-  // get the status of Trasnmitted packet esp_now_register_send_cb(OnDataSent);
+  // get the status of Transmitted packet esp_now_register_send_cb(OnDataSent);

   // Register peer